Events & Volunteer Opportunities

 United Way Tax Assistance Program

 United Way’s Volunteer Income Tax Assistance program is looking for volunteers to support select in-person tax sites as well as a new virtual tax assistance service.
-Volunteers are asked to serve 2-4 hours per week when the season opens in late January 2021.
-Virtual training classes will start in December.
 You can learn more here and get started by completing our volunteer interest form.

 You can help prepare children for kindergarten by hosting a United Way Literacy Kit Drive!
 Click here for ideas and tools to help you get started.